d3x0r/STFRPhysics/AI/Revised/homogeneous_propagation_framework_a_comparative_overview.md

 ## Abstract

 This paper is a clarification of what this framework presently is, and what it is not.
 The framework recovers a substantial portion of familiar relativistic structure, but it should not be identified either with orthodox special relativity, with orthodox general relativity, or with a finished replacement for them.
 In the homogeneous regime, contraction, timing structure, and the one-dimensional Lorentz map are recovered in form from a propagation-first construction rather than postulated as primitive spacetime symmetry.
 In the gravitational regime, weak-field timing, delay, lensing, perihelion precession, and related tests are developed from displacement of the transport-supporting structure rather than from curvature of spacetime itself.
+The framework is therefore not SR or GR restated in ontology or derivational order, but it still overlaps the tested kinematic and weak-field observational record within its present scope.
 Those overlaps are real and important, and within those recovered kinematic and weak-field domains the framework is already sufficiently closed to support its present derivations.
 The remaining open work enters mainly when the program is pushed further, particularly toward deeper matter structure, displacement sourcing from excitation-level theory, and any broader unification with nuclear-scale physics.
 The focus here is the framework’s present status—what has been recovered, what is physically distinct, and where the remaining frontier lies.
 The central claim is that the framework should presently be read as an alternative derivational and ontological program with significant overlap with SR/GR in its recovered weak-field and kinematic domains, while remaining open in the deeper unificatory sense rather than in those recovered sectors themselves.

 **Keywords:** homogeneous propagation, emergent Lorentz structure, displacement framework, weak-field gravity, ontology, theory status, open dynamics